videah/blog/content/2023-08-10-my-e-reader-setup/index.md

 description = "A bundle of notes on the over-engineered way I read books now."

 [extra]
-image_alt = "A Kobo Libra 2 e-reader sitting on some grass with my fursona on the screen saying 'Howdy!'" image_ratio = 3 show_image_on_index = true
+banner_alt = "A Kobo Libra 2 e-reader sitting on some grass with my fursona on the screen saying 'Howdy!'" banner_ratio = 3 show_banner_on_index = true
 enable_comments = true
 +++